top of page

 We were founded as a Martial Arts School by Harry Ishisaka who studied under Koichi Tohei.
 Sensei Tohei who was one of O-Sensei's star pupils, and was the only one that he ever officially gave the rank of 10th-dan.

 After learning and practicing Judo at a young age and then throughout his military career, Sensei Ishisaka began his studies in Aikido after having been introduced to Sensei Tohei.
-Sensei Ishisaka started the dojo in 1964, making us one of the oldest Southern California Aikido Dojos.
-After the passing of our founder, the dojo was setup as a California non-profit organization, and we continue as a non-profit today.

 What is Aikido?